Coconut Matcha Latte Recipe (Dairy Free, Vegan)

-This Matcha Green Tea Latte is dairy free and vegan, and perfect for a healthy, energizing beverage that won’t leave you jittery.
+This creamy Coconut Matcha Latte recipe is dairy free and vegan, and perfect for a healthy, energizing beverage that won’t leave you jittery.

 You might be wondering if you can just use matcha powder and water to make a hot beverage.
 You totally can!
 But, it will taste awful.
 Maybe some people can tolerate the plain flavor of matcha, but I find it be overwhelmingly grassy and bitter.
-It’s pretty bad by itself.
-If you’re the type of person who can drink a basic green tea without lemon, then you might not mind the flavor of matcha by itself.
-Otherwise, you might want to check out my recipe to make matcha into something pleasurable and delicious.
+Matcha tastes pretty bad just by itself.

 - Organic matcha green tea powder